A2Amir/Introduction-of-Localization/README.md

 * "sense" define a function, which is the measurement update and which takes as input the initial distribution p and the measurement Z and all the other global variables.

-* "sense" outputs a normalized distribution called "Q" in which Q reflects the normalized product of our input probability and the corresponding pHit or pMiss in accordance to whether these colors.
+* "sense" outputs a normalized distribution called "Q" in which Q reflects the normalized product of our input probability and the corresponding pHit or pMiss in accordance to the colors.

 ```python
 p=[0.2, 0.2, 0.2, 0.2, 0.2]